mariaonoeva/mariaonoeva.github.io/_pages/Biennial.md

 ---
-layout: Biennial 2024
+layout: page
 permalink: /Biennial2024/
-title: "Polar (yes/no) questions: form, meaning and more"
+title: Biennial 2024
 description: A workshop on The Biennial of Czech Linguistics 2024
 nav: true
 nav_order: 1
 ---

+# Polar (yes/no) questions: form, meaning and more

 We are happy to announce that our workshop on polar questions has been accepted on [The Biennial of Czech Linguistics](https://bcl2024.ff.cuni.cz/en/home/).